jyp/boon/README.md

     (boon-mode) ;; to enable boon everywhere

-If you just eval'ed the above (or just did not want to enable boon everywhere just just), Boon may not be active in the current buffer.
-If it is not activated, activate it by
+If you just eval'ed the above (or just did not want to enable boon everywhere), Boon may not be active in the current buffer.
+If it is not activated and you want to try it locally, activate it by

     M-x turn-on-boon-mode

-to try locally

 Usage
 -----